tustin2121/James_Somerton_Transcripts/_videos/DeepCuts000.md

 <compare>
 <james {% include timecode %} id="para01" mid-text="Paragraph-01">

 Mankind has always found an innate horror in things that are different.
-An evolutionary reflex to protect itself from the things that may be dangerous to them or their loved ones. <mark>Eons ago, human beings found *Homo erectus* to be terrifying, because it was different.
+An evolutionary reflex to protect itself from the things that may be dangerous to them or their loved ones. <mark fc>Eons ago, human beings found *Homo erectus* to be terrifying, because it was different.
 Leading to their assumed extinction.</mark>

 </james>
 <comment id="homo_erectus">